+As highlighted above, responsibility for day-to-day interaction with companies is delegated to the Fund's asset managers, including the escalation of engagement when necessary.
 The Fund will expect its external investment managers to escalate activities if a company fails to meet expectations.
 The most important issues for us are:

 - Strategy including acquisitions and the deployment of capital

 - Operational performance

-- Quality of the Board
+- Quality and Diversity of the Board

 - Succession planning

+- Management of environmental / climate change risk

 - Health & Safety

 - Risk management

 - Remuneration

 - Corporate social responsibility